mozilla/vtt.js/README.md

 The other style of JSON based tests are tests that check the processing model implementation rather then the parser implementation.
-The processing model is the part of the WebVTT spec that prepares a number of cues and regions to be displayed on the web page by converting their content to DOM trees and applying CSS styling to them.
+The processing model is the part of the WebVTT spec that prepares a number of cues to be displayed on the web page by converting their content to DOM trees and applying CSS styling to them.

 For example your WebVTT file could look like:

 ```
 WEBVTT
-Region: id=fred width=50% lines=3 regionanchor=0%,100% viewportanchor=10%,90% scroll=up

-00:01.000 --> 00:02.000 region:fred
+00:01.000 --> 00:02.000
 Is

 00:01.000 --> 00:02.000